stevedonovan/gentle-intro/src/1-basics.md

 ## Strings

-Strings in Rust are a little more involved than in otherlanguages; the `String` type, like `Vec`, allocates dynamically and is resizeable.
+Strings in Rust are a little more involved than in other languages; the `String` type, like `Vec`, allocates dynamically and is resizeable.
 (So it's like C++'s `std::string` but not like the immutable strings of Java and Python.)
 But a program may contain a lot of _string literals_ (like "hello") and a system language should be able to store